kusche12/Husky-Marketplace/README.md

 ### **Endpoints**
 - /v1/users : GET users and POST to create a new user
 - /v1/users/{:id} : GET specific user and PATCH to update user account info

+- /v1/posts : GET all posts and POST to create a new post
+- /v1/posts/{:id} : GET a specific post and PATCH to update the post

+- /v1/posts/{:id}/comments : GET all comments on post and POST to create a new comment

+- /v1/posts/{:id}/comments/{:id} : PATCH Like/unlike a post

+- /v1/profile/{:id} : GET a specific user profile and PATCH to update the profile

 ### **SQL Database Schema**